 Metamor City has the Psi Collective members live in families/cells, with (preferably) one male and several females.
 This is because they believe that a war with the "mundies" (unpowered humans) is inevitable and that they'll need to prepare by breeding as many psychics as possible, but there aren't many powerful males.
 At the end of Making the Cut they even considered Gender Flipping "surplus" males.

 The titular Chakats having a certain saying, "love doesn't divide, it multiplies."

-In addition, Foxtaurs are polygynous due to a 3:1 ratio of vixens to todds and todds are "obligated" to make themselves available once every five years.
+In addition, Foxtaurs are polygynous due to a 3:1 ratio of vixens to todds and todds are "obligated" to make themselves available for stud duty once every five years.

 Caitians (aliens based on lions) are even worse, with an 8:1 ratio.

 Stellar Foxtaurs, having been designed with the best traits of Chakats and Foxtaurs, tend to have similar views towards casual sex.
 Though mating habits vary with some breeds, Polars don't form permanent relationships while Deserts tend towards triads, and Starwalkers mate as a large group but carefully control breeding.

 In the Futurama movie The Beast With A Billion Backs, Fry briefly dates a girl named Colleen who is living with her four other boyfriends.
 The main plot is centered around Yivo, a massive, hermaphroditous alien who starts a relationship with every organic being in the universe.
 At the end of the movie, both relationships end, as Colleen goes back to Yivo's universe with shkler, closing the portal between the universes behind them, and the movie ends with the Aesop that "love doesn't share itself with the world".
 Old Man Waterfall states that he loves his seven wives, and his husband.

 The Netherland's first married trio.
 The guy was married to a wife and they both registered a partnership with the second woman, who is a partner, but not legally a wife.